nedap/utils.modular/README.md

   * e.g. to a function of not emitted by `defprotocol`
 * What if `start` does not evaluate to a function?
   * i.e. any other kind of value

-`implement` guards you against all of those.
+`implement` guards you against all of those, preventing the lack of errors (or opaque errors, at best) that you'd get otherwise.

 It also provides some sugar (symbols don't have to be quoted) and enforcement (you cannot pass anything other than a symbol; this aims to avoid deeply nested, non-reusable code).

 This is how it looks like: